AFL New Zealand

 AFL New Zealand is the governing body of Australian rules football in New Zealand.
 AFL New Zealand regulates the regional competitions and runs a national draft to its 4 team AFL New Zealand Premiership national league.

 AFL New Zealand currently has 30,000 Registered Players, although this is refuted, as it would mean that each of the clubs in the country has 1,875 players per team.

 National team

 Australian rules football is a sport played in New Zealand rapidly gaining popularity.
 AFL New Zealand co-ordinate the national team, who have competed in the Australian Football International Cup and crowned international champions in 2005.

 Since 2012 the national side has played against the National Australian Under 17 team (NAB AFL Academy).
 The first game was won convincingly by the AFL Academy by 91 points.
-2013 saw the Australian's win by 44 points and in 2014 it took a goal in the final minutes to win their third straight game by only 4 points.
+2013 saw the Australians win by 44 points and in 2014 it took a goal in the final minutes to win their third straight game by only 4 points.